+The family is the foundation on which most societies are built.
 Family therapy might be necessary where there are disturbances in the family system.
 Often the problems that a person faces can be understood by going deeper into the interactions between the family members.
 It must be understood that the exchange between the family members involve a form of communication which can lead to either harmony or disharmony in relationships.
-When there is conflict within a family, one member might be seen to suffer from symptoms that the rest of the family don’t have.
-In treating the person’s symptoms, recognition of family problems that contribute to the person’s problems may be necessary.
-By increasing the problem solving capacity and communication within the family system, the individual client can be helped to recover from his problem.
+Family therapy explicitly focuses on altering the interactions between or among family members and seeks to improve the functioning of the family as a unit, or its subsystems, and the functioning of individual members of the family.
+By increasing the problem-solving capacity and communication within the family system, the individual client can be helped to recover from his problem.
 Family therapy is a recognized form of treatment in major psychiatric problems such as schizophrenia, depression, alcohol or drug use, conversion related disorders eating disorders, and bipolar disorder.
-It is also useful in marital conflict.